BytemarkHosting/pi-init2/README.md

 - Expands the SD card file system
 - Sets the file system up as read only
 - Prepares to connect to Stanford WiFi (see above for details)
-- Gives the script to instal tools and repos needed for development
+- Gives the script to install tools and repos needed for development

 Building pi-init2